-§ 115.34 Speciali zed training: Investigations Relevant Standard Language (a) In addition to the general training provided to all employees pursuant to § 115.31, the agency shall ensur the agency itself conducts sexual abuse investigations, its investigators have received training in conduct investigations in confinement settings. (b) Specialized training shall include techniques for interviewing sexual abuse victims, proper use of Mirand warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence require case for administrative action or prosecution referral. (c) The agency shall maintain documentation that agency investigators have completed the required specialic conducting sexual abuse investigations. (d) Any State entity or Department of Justice component that investigates sexual abuse in confinement setting training to its agents and investigators who conduct such investigations. ting such Italiand Garrity I Guiding Compliance State entity or Department of Justice component policy requires that investigators are trained in conducting sexual abuse investigations in confinement settings.
+§ 115.34 Speciali zed training: Investigations Relevant Standard Language (a) In addition to the general training provided to all employees pursuant to § 115.31, the agency shall ensure the agency itself conducts sexual abuse investigations, its investigators have received training in conduct investigations in confinement settings. (b) Specialized training shall include techniques for interviewing sexual abuse victims, proper use of Mirand warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence required case for administrative action or prosecution referral. (c) The agency shall maintain documentation that agency investigators have completed the required specialic conducting sexual abuse investigations. (d) Any State entity or Department of Justice component that investigates sexual abuse in confinement setting training to its agents and investigators who conduct such investigations. ting such da and Garrity ed to substantiate a zed training in Guiding Compliance 1.
+State entity or Department of Justice component policy requires that investigators are trained in conducting sexual abuse investigations in confinement settings.
 YES or NO Questions for § 115.34 2.
 The specialized training in sexual abuse investigations in confinement settings includes techniques for interviewing sexual abuse victims, proper use of Miranda and Garrity warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence required to substantiate a case for administrative action or prosecution referral.
 YES or NO 3.
 The state entity or Department of Justice component maintains documentation showing that investigators have completed the required specialized training.
 YES or NO Corroborating State entity or Department of Justice component training policy.
 Documentation State entity or Department of Justice component training curriculum. for § 115.34 State entity or Department of Justice component training records/logs of investigative staff.
 Documentation that state entity or Department of Justice component investigators have completed the required specialized training.
-Summary of Compliance Determination for § 115.34 Summary of responses to compliance questions for Standard 115.34: Total number of "yes" responses: Total number of "no" responses: Based on the responses to the questions above and a review of the relevant documentation, select the appropriate finding for Standard 115.34 below:
+Summary of Compliance Determination for § 115.34 Summary of responses to compliance questions for Standard 115.34: Total number of "yes" responses: Total number of "no" responses: Based on the responses to the questions above and a review of the relevant documentation, select the approp Standard 115.34 below: riate finding for

-§ 115.34 Specialized training: Investigations
+§ 115.34 Specialized training: Investigations □ Exceeds Standard □ Meets Standard □ Does Not Meet Standard

-☐ Exceeds Standard

-☐ Meets Standard

-☐ Does Not Meet Standard